parkerkh/Jutted-BMOCZ/README.md

 # Jutted-BMOCZ

-This repository accompanies our article "Jutted BMOCZ for Non-Coherent OFDM", which proposes a new zero constellation for BMOCZ, called J-BMOCZ, and studies its application to non-coherent OFDM.
-The repository contains the following:
+This repository accompanies our article "Jutted BMOCZ for Non-Coherent OFDM", which proposes a zero constellation for BMOCZ, called J-BMOCZ, and studies its application to non-coherent OFDM.
+The repository includes the following:
   1) sample MATLAB functions related to J-BMOCZ, Huffman BMOCZ, and zero stability;
   2) live scripts providing examples of concepts discussed in the paper;
   3) a software-defined radio (SDR) demo based on a BMOCZ-based OFDM waveform.